makrai/notes/nozza2003-lang-spec-BERTs.md

 # 1 Intro

 * multilingual BERT model (mBERT) has been proposed, supporting over 100 lang
-  * including Arabic, Dutch, French, German, Italian, or Portuguese.
-The model
+  * including Arabic, Dutch, French, German, Italian, or Portuguese
   * trained on different domains, like social media posts or newspaper
   * great capabilities in zero-shot cross-lingual tasks (Pires+ 2019)
 * models are trained on a particular language and